9001/copyparty/README.md

 download [copyparty-sfx.py](https://github.com/9001/copyparty/releases/latest/download/copyparty-sfx.py) and you're all set!

-running the sfx without arguments (for example doubleclicking it on Windows) will let anyone access the current folder; see `-h` for help if you want accounts and volumes etc
+running the sfx without arguments (for example doubleclicking it on Windows) will give everyone full access to the current folder; see `-h` for help if you want accounts and volumes etc

 you may also want these, especially on servers:
 * [contrib/systemd/copyparty.service](contrib/systemd/copyparty.service) to run copyparty as a systemd service
-* [contrib/nginx/copyparty.conf](contrib/nginx/copyparty.conf) to reverse-proxy behind nginx (for legit https)
+* [contrib/nginx/copyparty.conf](contrib/nginx/copyparty.conf) to reverse-proxy behind nginx (for better https)

 ## notes